elanorstarksby/elanor-lightning-lunch-frontend/steps/STEP2.md

 ### 1

-On key part of a product display page is the option to add to trolley (ATT).
+One key part of a product display page is the option to add to trolley (ATT).
 For this we're going to want a button with some text and maybe an icon on it.
 In order to keep our websites looking the same no matter which team built it, we use the common compononent library.
 Mike told you a bit about them, we currently have the Argos Bolt and the Sainsbury's Luna.
 Since this is a sainsbury's style lunch experience we'll use luna

 First, we need to add the package using yarn, our package manager.
 From the terminal in this project (check the path if you can see it or do `pwd` to check you're in `tech-academy-ui`)